Adaptive Contrastive Search: Uncertainty-Guided Decoding for Open-Ended Text Generation: Results

 \subsection{Findings about MAUVE}

 Our human evaluation results, as detailed in Table \ref{tab:human_evaluation_double_exp}, corroborate the findings of \citet{su2022empirical}.
-The discrepancies observed between MAUVE scores and human evaluation scores indicate that MAUVE does not consistently align with human preferences.
+The discrepancies observed indicate that MAUVE does not consistently align with human preferences.
 Specifically, the \textit{DoubleExp} method yields higher MAUVE values compared to CS and ACS.
 However, human evaluators consistently rate \textit{DoubleExp} as less coherent and fluent than the CS approach with $k = 10$ and $\alpha = 0.6$.
-Moreover, we identified two significant issues related to varying the truncation length in pairwise sentence comparisons: (1) Inconsistent results that lead to different conclusions regarding the optimal decoding method, and (2) substantial differences in sample sizes, as illustrated in Appendix \ref{a:mauve}, Table \ref{tab:mauve_inconsistencies}.
+Moreover, we identified two considerable issues related to varying the truncation length in pairwise sentence comparisons: (1) Inconsistent results that lead to different conclusions regarding the optimal decoding method, and (2) substantial differences in sample sizes, as illustrated in Appendix \ref{a:mauve}, Table \ref{tab:mauve_inconsistencies}.